mibaratto/mibaratto/README.md

 ## Fullstack Developer | Javascript, React, NodeJS & Typescript  👩‍💻

 I recently finished the Labenu bootcamp.
-Now, on the next step of my learning journey, I'm taking the Udacity nanodegree Intro to programming 🤓
+Currently, on the next step of my learning journey, I'm at ReDI school in Berlin 🤓

 <!--
 **mibaratto/mibaratto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.